maxitg/SetReplace/README.md

 Out[] = <|"PatternRules" -> {{a_}} :> {{a + 1}, {a - 1}, {{a + 2, a - 2}}}|>
 ```

-This is useful for display in the information box of the evolution object, and if one needs to reproduce an evolution object the input for which is no longer available.
+This is useful for display in the information box of the evolution object, and if one needs to reproduce an evolution object, the input for which is no longer available.

 ### Options

 #### VertexNamingFunction

 `"VertexNamingFunction"` controls the names chosen for vertices, particularly the newly created ones.
-It can take three values: `None`, `Automatic` and `All`.
+It can take three values: `None`, `Automatic`, and `All`.

 `None` does not do anything, the vertices in the initial condition are left as-is, and the newly created vertices use symbol names as, i.e., `Module[{v}, v]` would generate.
 ```